Smoking a pack a day causes 150 mutations in every lung cell, research shows

-LONDON Scientists have found that smoking a pack a day of cigarettes can cause 150 damaging changes to a smoker's lung cells each year.
+LONDON (Reuters) - Scientists have found that smoking a pack a day of cigarettes can cause 150 damaging changes to a smoker's lung cells each year.

 The findings come from a study of the devastating genetic damage, or mutations, caused by smoking in various organs in the body.